darchstar/ML_algorithms/BayesianARModel/README.md

 diffuse optics signals at 100Hz.
 The equations that govern this pulse (i.e. hemodynamic activity) is generally a control of the heart pumping blood through the arteries.
 So the dominant frequency is the heart rate.
-Given Poiseuille flow, we also have harmonics with lower amplitudes.
+Given Poiseuille flow and atrial valve closing, we also have harmonics with lower amplitudes.
 Finally, there is a dampened amplitude at the respiration rate, caused by the diaphragm expanding and imputing negative pressure on the superior and inferior vena cava so that venous return can occur.